Developer-lfierro743/EaglecraftY/README.md

 # Welcome to Project EaglecraftY!
-Developed by Xojang Studios ZB
+## Developed by Xojang Studios ZB

-Our Question
+# Our Question?
 Do you feel that Minecraft has become stagnant, repetitive, or overly restrictive?
 Have you ever had ideas for Minecraft that Mojang never heard or rejected?
 If so, Project EaglecraftY is here to offer a fresh and innovative alternative.

-What is EaglecraftY?
+# What is EaglecraftY?
 EaglecraftY is a Minecraft-inspired game developed by Xojang Studios ZB.
 It aims to provide a new and exciting experience with a theme inspired by the Industrial Revolution.
 This means:

 All-new blocks, items, and mechanics designed around industrial and modern concepts.